PacTure: Efficient PBR Texture Generation on Packed Views with Visual Autoregressive Models: Method

-\mypara{Fine-grained control} can be decomposed into two key subproblems: 1) encoding the control image, and 2) guiding the generative process using the encoded control.
-For the first subproblem, we freeze the VAE encoder and quantizer of Infinity \cite{Infinity25} and use them to encode the control image into multi-scale residual token maps.
-This approach is grounded in our observation that, although the control images (positions, normals) differ in modality from natural images, these three modalities are reconstructed equally well by the VAE\footnote{On our test set, the VAE reconstructs images in these domains with PSNR $\sim 25$ dB within the foreground.}, suggesting that directly encoding these control images via the VAE is feasible.
-Notably, this strategy ensures that both image tokens and control tokens reside in a unified latent space from the very beginning (though possibly on different manifolds), in contrast to methods \cite{ControlNet23, ControlAR24} that use pretrained feature extractors operating in distinct feature spaces (\eg, DINOv2 \cite{DINOv224}) or untrained encoders.
-Thus, it eliminates the need to introduce additional heavy-weight modules as in \cite{ControlNet23, PIXARTDelta24, CAR24} and facilitates more rapid training convergence.
-For the second subproblem, since control and output images are spatially aligned, we follow standard practice \cite{ControlNet23, ControlNeXt24, ControlAR24, PIXARTDelta24} by directly adding the control token maps -- each processed by a linear layer corresponding to the control type -- to the image token map prior to the first transformer block at each scale.
-Unlike methods that jointly generate both token maps \cite{ControlVAR24} or incorporate auxiliary transformers for token fusion \cite{CAR24}, our approach introduces negligible extra computational or memory overhead.
+Fine-grained control can be decomposed into two key subproblems: (i) encoding the control image, and (ii) guiding the generative process using the encoded control.
+For the first subproblem, we freeze the VAE encoder and quantizer, and use them to encode the control image into multi-scale residual token maps.
+This strategy ensures that both image tokens and control tokens reside in a unified latent space from the very beginning (though possibly on different manifolds), in contrast to methods~\cite{ControlAR24} that use pretrained feature extractors operating in distinct feature spaces (\eg, DINOv2) or untrained encoders.
+Thus, it eliminates the need to introduce additional heavy-weight modules~\cite{ControlNet23, CAR24}, resulting in more rapid training convergence.
+For the second subproblem, since control and output images are spatially aligned, we follow common practice~\cite{ControlNeXt24} and directly add the control token maps, each processed by a linear layer trained for each control type, to the image token map prior to the first transformer block at each scale.
+Unlike methods that jointly generate both token maps~\cite{ControlVAR24} or incorporate auxiliary transformers for token fusion~\cite{CAR24}, our approach introduces negligible extra computational or memory overhead.